learyjk/book-review-p1/README.md

-# Project 1
+# Project 1 Book Review

-Web Programming with Python and JavaScript
+CS50 Web Programming with Python and JavaScript

+This is a book review website to satisfy the requirements for CS50 Web Project 1.
+Users can log in and search for titles to leave reviews and read reviews by others.
+Additionally, it utilizes the Goodreads API to pull reviews from a larger sample size.

+The purpose of this project is to further familiarize myself with Flask, Python, Postgres database and SQL commands, Heroku deployments, and APIs.
+As mentioned above, it pulls data from the Goodreads API and also generates its own API data when a user sends a GET request to: https://book-review-50.herokuapp.com/api/<insert ISBN>

-Project Description Here:
+Project Requirements Here:
 https://docs.cs50.net/ocw/web/projects/1/project1.html

-Heroku Deployment:
+Heroku Deployment Live Link:
 https://book-review-50.herokuapp.com/

 YouTube Screencast: